radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The RADIUS protocol is a widely deployed authentication, authorization and accounting solution defined in {{!RFC2865}}, {{!RFC2866}}, {{!RFC5176}} and others.
 Deployment experience has shown several shortcomings, such as its dependency on the unreliable transport protocol, UDP, and its lack of confidentiality for large parts of RADIUS messages.
 Additionally, the confidentiality and integrity mechanisms in RADIUS rely on the MD5 algorithm {{?RFC1321}}, which does not meet modern security expectations.
-Although RADIUS/(D)TLS does not remove the MD5-based mechanisms, it adds confidentiality and integrity protection through the TLS layer.
+Although RadSec does not remove the MD5-based mechanisms, it adds confidentiality and integrity protection through the TLS layer.
-For an updated version of RADIUS/(D)TLS without need for MD5 see {{?RFC9765}}.
+For an updated version of RadSec without need for MD5 see {{?RFC9765}}.

 # Conventions and Terminology